JOIN US NOW!

 CHILDREN AT RISK

-300,000 children under-five years of age die each year from diarrheal diseases due to a lack of safe water, sanitation and basic hygiene.
+400,000 children under-five years of age die each year, which is equivalent to one child die every one and hald a minutes, from diseases* due to a lack of safe water, sanitation and basic hygiene.

-Fifty percent of malnutrition and approximately 25% of stunted growth in children have been associated with diarrhea and intestinal worm infections, often impacting them physically and mentally later in life.
+Serious malnutrition and stunted growth in children have been associated with diarrhea and intestinal worm infections, often impacting them physically and mentally later in life.
 Schools in disadvantaged areas that lack proper hygiene and sanitation can especially affect girls during their period, causing many of them to drop out of school.

-Over 30% of the world’s population does not have access to basic handwashing facilities at home.
-In the world’s least developed economies, nearly three quarters of the population lack access.
-818 million children do not have access to handwashing facilities such as running water and soap at school either.
-Children are unable to practice effective hand-hygiene, the first line of defense to protect them from COVID-19 and other infectious diseases.
+Roughly 2 billion people, or one in four of the global population, lack basic handwashing facilities at home.
+802 million children do not have access to handwashing facilities such as running water and soap at school either.
+Children are unable to practice effective hand-hygiene, the first line of defense to protect them from various infectious diseases.

 Children are losing lives without toilets and handwashing facilities.